Aoniton/Skyline-Transport/README.md

 📞 Contact
-Skyline Transport
+Transportna Firma

-📱 Phone: +385 95 376 3759
+📱 Phone: +385 95 376 xxxx
-📧 Email: davidkozar01@gmail.com
+📧 Email: adresa@gmail.com
 🌐 Website: https://aoniton.github.io/Skyline-Transport/

 📝 License
-This project is for Skyline Transport.
+This project is for Transportna Firma.
 All rights reserved.

 🤝 Contributing
 This is a client project.
 For questions or support, please contact the repository owner.